cardstack/cardstack/packages/cardpay-reward-api/README.md

 # Cardpay reward api

-The cardpay reward api performs:
-- exposes an api to access proofs for rewardees (people who get rewards).
+The cardpay reward api exposes an api to access proofs for rewardees (people who get rewards).
 The rewardees use these proofs to claim their reward.

+This reward api works together with the [reward indexer](../cardpay-reward-indexer/README.md); you should set that up as a pre-requisite.

+You can visit the live api on [production](https://reward-api.cardstack.com/docs) and on [staging](https://reward-api-staging.stack.cards).

 ## Setup